Actyx/Actyx/web/developer.actyx.com/docs/learn-actyx/advanced-tutorial/get-started.md

 To get the sample project, you can either:

-Clone the repository from GitHub:
+Clone the repository from GitHub by running:

 ```
 git clone https://github.com/Actyx/DemoMachineKit.git